 Outdoor visits including controlled garden and window visits are allowed for up to two visitors at a time.

-Essential care givers to provide close contact personal care for Residents with higher care needs where it is critical for the Residents immediate health and wellbeing, for one designated person, in addition to the two named visitors.
+Essential care givers to provide close contact personal care for Residents, for one designated person, in addition to the named visitors.

 Visits in exceptional circumstances including compassionate visits.